 IDS Core Classes

-***Please note that not all course are offered every year.
-Please refer to the appropriate Academic Timetable or here for current course offerings.
+***Please note that not all courses are offered every year.
+Please refer to the appropriate Academic Timetable for current course offerings.

 IDS CORE COURSES

 - INTD 2001.03: Introduction to Development I. (The Global Development Primer) Poverty, inequality and injustice are widespread throughout the contemporary developing world.
 This module-based course will examine how this situation came to be, by engaging students directly with the pressing development issues of today.
 Students learn about the meaning of "development" and then examine the major themes in the discipline through modules that are taught by experts.
 The Global Development Primer recognizes colonial legacies of development and goes beyond any basic development studies textbook in order to critically engage students with issues that are shaping our world today.

 - INTD 2002.03: Introduction to Development II.
 This course builds upon the core concepts and approaches studied in INTD 2001 (ie. theoretical approaches to development and the historical creation of underdevelopment).
 The course examines key contemporary issues in the field of development and analyses the connections between them: debt, global trade rules, foreign aid, hunger and malnutrition, rural and urban livelihoods, population growth.
 The course also examines the principles actors involved in development and the strategies they have used to promote and resist development, including governments, non-governmental organizations (NGOs), the World Bank and IMF, and popular social movements in the Global South and North.